mhujer/fio-api-php/README.md

 ## 4.0.0 (201X-XX-XX)
 - minimal supported version is PHP 7.1
 - `DateTime` replaced with `DateTimeImmutable` (or `DateTimeInterface`)
+- strict types and primitive typehints are used everywhere

 ## 3.0.0 (2016-11-24)
 - dropped support for PHP <7